CAC Certified Coins

 59806580

-Gem $1750 New February 19!
-The Key.
+Gem $1750 The Key.
 Smooth, well-worn surfaces are very pleasing for that the modest G04 grade.
 Slate-gray fields with deep ebony toning around the devices and rims create a very appealing cameo contrast.
 The surfaces display plenty of surface like and appear to have traces of luster.
 The date and mintmark are clear, and even the rims are well.defined despite the wear.
 The detail suggests a G6 grade.
 Please compare to pictures of PCGS graded G6 with CAC approval and we think you'll agree.
 The 1916-D is the key date to the series low grade problem free examples of are high demand.

 Mercury 10C 1936S Mercury 1936-S